Welcome to Chuck & Nancy Brabec's Website

 Our main interests nowadays are our garden and yard and caring for our cats.
 We also are volunteer transporters for the Three Rivers Avian Center (TRAC).
 When someone calls TRAC with an injured wild bird in our area of West Virginia we get a call from Ron or Wendy Perrone at TRAC asking us to get the bird and transport it to them.
 Click here to see pictures of some of the birds that we have transported.

-We had indoor/outdoor cats from 1966-1982 (when we lived in NY state) and from 1982-1993 (when we lived in Raleigh, NC).
+We had indoor/outdoor cats from 1966-1993 (when we lived in NY state and Raleigh, NC).
 After our last cat died, we decided not to have any more cats.
 We moved to our current house in WV in 1997 and a couple feral cats showed up in 2003.
 We fed them on the front porch and put out a dog house so they would have some shelter in the winter.
 Over the years the feral cat population grew and shrank.
 At one time we were feeding 20-25 cats.
 It was hard to tell exactly how many were around because some of the males would only show up when the females were in heat.

 In mid-October of 2016 we had a few inches of rain from Hurricane Matthew.
 Nancy walked around the yard after the rain stopped and heard a kitten crying.
-She found a tiny kitten inside the garden fence.
-He was really thin, soaked, suffering from hypothermia and too weak to climb out.
-With Nancy's TLC, the kitten survived.
-Nancy named the kittten Matty (for Hurricane Matthew).
-We decided that Matty and her sister would be lonesome without each other so Nancy caught the other kitten and brought her in the house.
-I named that cat Taffy (because of her coloring).
+She found a tiny kitten inside the garden fence and brought her in the house.
+She was really thin, soaked, suffering from hypothermia and too weak to climb out.
+The kitten's sibling was outside crying and lonesome, so Nancy caught her and brought her in the house too.
+With Nancy's TLC, the kittens survived.
+Nancy named the smaller kittten Matty (for Hurricane Matthew).
+I named the other one Taffy (because of her coloring).
 Both kittens shared our laundry room for several days.
-When we took them to the vet we learned that they are both males so Matty became Matt.
+When we took them to the vet we learned that they were both males so Matty became Matt.
 We didn't change Taffy's name.
 After the first visit to the vet, we allowed them in the kitchen, living room, foyer and hall during the morning and afternoon/evening when we are home.
-We keep the doors to the bathroom and bedrooms closed.
+We kept the doors to the bathroom and bedrooms closed.
+They were put in the laundry room at night.
 We sometimes put them on our screen porch and in mid-November we started letting them roam in the back yard for short periods of time.
+They have gradually taken over the whole house, except for the guest/sewing bedroom.

 Cutie (one of the feral cats) gave birth to 4 kittens on Eclipse Day (August 21, 2017).
 She wasn't taking care of them so we "adopted" them when they were about 2 weeks old.
 We called them the "Eclipse Kittens".
-Eventually we named them Big Boy, Callie, Tippie (because of the white tip on her tail) and Little Gray (not to be confused with the big gray feral tom cat).
+Eventually we named them Big Boy, Callie, Tippie (because of the white tip on her tail) and Little Gray.
 Big Boy is the only one who is a male.
 So now we have 6 indoor/outdoor cats.
-All of them have been spayed neutered.
+All of the indoor/outdoor cats have been neutered.
+During the warmer weather they are "put out" for the night so we can get a good night's sleep.

 When we are indoors (mostly in winter), we are likely to be found occupied with our favorite hobbies.